connectomicslab/connectomemapper3/paper/paper.md

 Each pipeline is represented by a Nipype workflow that takes a BIDS formatted dataset as input, and runs a number of sub-workflows (stages).
-Each stage implements one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (\autoref{fig:cmp3-diagram}).
+Each stage implements one or multiple tasks, where each task can interface with either a specific tool including FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (\autoref{fig:cmp3-diagram}).

-To guarantee consistent processing in large neuroimaging cohorts, pipeline and stage parameters can be set by loading pipeline configuration files in `.json` format.
+To guarantee consistent processing in large neuroimaging cohorts, pipeline and stage parameters can be set by creating and loading pipeline configuration files in `.json` format.
 Adopting BIDS allows CMP3 to automatically identify the structure of the input data, and to check the availability of sMRI, dMRI, rfMRI, and derived data.
 Depending on the input data, the processing pipelines and stages are then dynamically built and configured based on the parameters set in the different configuration files.
-Empowered by the Nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.
+Empowered by the Nipype workflow engine, the re-execution of the workflow will resume the processing at the stage where a change of parameter occurred, thus not needing to recompute outputs not affected by the change.

-To ensure reproducibility and maximize re-usability of the tool, the implemented pipelines are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance to the BIDS App framework [@GorgolewskiBIDSMethods:2017].
+To ensure reproducibility and maximize re-usability of the tool, the implemented pipelines are encapsulated in Docker [@merkeldocker:2014] and Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance to the BIDS App framework [@GorgolewskiBIDSMethods:2017].
-This means that the BIDS App of CMP3 can be run on a large diversity of datasets on Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large-scale analysis.
+This means that the BIDS App of CMP3 can be run on a large diversity of datasets, on Linux, MacOSX, and Windows computers, and on high performance computing systems (clusters) for large-scale analysis.

 Design considerations make CMP3 not only easy to install and use (as it provides the user with a computing